Carl Osburn: Personal life

-After the Second World War Osburn settled with his wife, Mary, at St. Helena, in the Napa Valley, California, where he died on December 28, 1966.
+After the Second World War, Osburn settled with his wife, Mary, at St. Helena, in the Napa Valley, California, where he died on December 28, 1966.

-Osburn's widow donated his collection of medals, trophies and memorabilia to the Naval Historical Foundation in 1967 by his widow.
+Osburn's widow donated his collection of medals, trophies and memorabilia to the Naval Historical Foundation in 1967.
 These artifacts are now in the custody of the Naval History and Heritage Command's Curatorial Management Branch.

-Osburn was inducted into the USA Shooting Hall of Fame in 1994, where he is listed as being one of the country's nine greatest marksmen.
+Osburn was inducted into the USA Shooting Hall of Fame in 1994, where he is listed as one of the country's nine greatest marksmen.